-- 2. Complete the claim form

-- 3. Submit original copies of claims electronically or through the mail (do NOT fax).
-To include supporting documentation, such as Members' medical records, clearly label and send to Aetna Assure Premier Plus (HMO D-SNP) at the correct address.

-- a.
-Electronic Clearing House

-Providers who are contracted with us can use electronic billing software.
+- 2. Complete the claim form - 3.
+Submit original copies of claims electronically or through the mail (do NOT fax).
+To include supporting documentation, such as Members' medical records, clearly label and send to Aetna Assure Premier Plus (HMO D-SNP) at the correct address. - a.
+Electronic Clearing House- Providers who are contracted with us can use electronic billing software.
 Electronic billing allows faster processing and payment of claims, eliminates the cost of sending paper claims, allows tracking of each claim sent, and minimizes clerical data entry errors.
-Additionally, a Level Two report is provided to your vendor, which is the only accepted proof of timely filing for electronic claims.

-- i.
-Change Healthcare is the EDI vendor we use - ii.
+Additionally, a Level Two report is provided to your vendor, which is the only accepted proof of timely filing for electronic claims. - i.
+ECHO Health, Inc. is the EDI vendor we use - ii.
 Contact your software vendor directly for further questions about your electronic billing - iii.
-Contact our Provider Experience Team formore information about electronic billing b.
+Contact our Provider Experience Team for more information about electronic billing.
+All electronic submission should be submitted in compliance with applicable law including HIPAA regulations and Aetna Assure Premier Plus (HMO D-SNP) policies and procedures. - 4.
 Through the mail

-All electronic submission should be submitted in compliance with applicable law including HIPAA regulations and Aetna Assure Premier Plus (HMO D-SNP) policies and procedures.

-Claims Claim Form Electronic Submission Medical Aetna Assure Premier Plus (HMO D-SNP) PO Box 61925 Phoenix, AZ 85082 Through Electronic Clearinghouse www.changehealthcare.com
+Claims Claim Form Electronic Submission Medical Aetna Assure Premier Plus (HMO D-SNP) PO Box 982967 El Paso, TX 79998-2967 Through Electronic Clearinghouse www.echohealthinc.com